 For a small city, Arcadia has a lot of people who use public transit to get to work, and those that do mostly ride the bus.
 This suggests that a real need for low-cost transportation in Arcadia exists, and local transit is helping to meet that need.

 In Arcadia, just 10.95% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

 The per capita income in Arcadia in 2018 was $17,360, which is low income relative to Florida and the nation.
 This equates to an annual income of $69,440 for a family of four.
 Arcadia also has one of the higher rates of people living in poverty in the nation, with 34.80% of its population below the federal poverty line.

 Arcadia is an extremely ethnically-diverse city.
 The people who call Arcadia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arcadia residents report their race to be White, followed by Black or African-American.
 Arcadia also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.12% of the city’s residents.
-Important ancestries of people in Arcadia include English, Irish, Other Arab, and European.
+People of Hispanic or Latino origin account for 27.42% of the city’s residents.
+Important ancestries of people in Arcadia include English, German, Italian, Irish, and Scottish.

 The most common language spoken in Arcadia is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Native American languages.